SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/fav.md

 In SuperOffice Service there is a favourites list, to which you can add requests you want to remind yourself to follow up.

 > [!TIP]
-> You can also add contacts, companies, selections and mailings to your favourites.
+> You can also add contacts, companies, selections and mailings to your [favourites][1].
 These favourites can be accessed by clicking the relevant icon in the Navigator and clicking ![icon][img3].
-See [Favourites][1].

 ## Add one request